Learnosity/learnosity-sdk-ruby/README.md

 The consumer key and consumer secret in this example are for Learnosity's public "demos" account.
 Once Learnosity provides your own consumer credentials, your Item bank and assessment data will be tied to your own consumer key and secret.
 <i>(of course, you should never normally put passwords into version control)</i>

-Now, back in [index_controller.rb], we reference the key and secret, and also construct security settings that ensure the report is initialized on the intended domain.
+Now, back in [index_controller.rb](docs/quickstart/lrn-sdk-rails/app/controllers/index_controller.rb), we reference the key and secret, and also construct security settings that ensure the report is initialized on the intended domain.
 The value provided to the domain property must match the domain from which the file is actually served.

 ``` ruby
     @@security_packet = {